 Everyone who gets atop a bike in South Carolina has a right to safety.
 When that right is violated, the driver and his insurance company must take full responsibility.
 Lawyers at my firm take bicycle accidents seriously and want to ensure you are treated fairly and respectfully.

 I have represented a number of bicyclists hit by cars in South Carolina and am glad to answer any additional questions you may have.
 Taking on insurance companies while also trying to recover from an accident can be a heavy burden.
 Allow me to relieve some stress and lighten the burden by setting up a free consultation.
-You can reach me at 803-790-2800, or you can start a live chat with us right now.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).